 👍 Seams that need tucking or attention

-💡 Tips and highlights for DIY turf care
+Tips for DIY turf care

 ✅ Tip

 Rinse first, then decide if you need more.
-Many turf “stains” are just dust and surface grime that lift with a normal hose rinse.
+Many turf stains are just dust and surface grime that lift with a normal hose rinse.

 ✅ Tip